-- Customize or create a response file for the installation settings that you need. - You can create the response file by using either of the following methods: - Modify one of the sample response files that is provided with the installation. - Run Oracle Universal Installer at a command prompt using record mode. - "Preparing a Response File" on page A-2 explains how to customize or create the response file. - 2.
-Run Oracle Universal Installer from a command prompt, specifying the response file, using either silent or noninteractive mode. - "Running Oracle Universal Installer Using the Response File" on page A-5 explains how to run Oracle Universal Installer with a response file.
+- Customize or create a response file for the installation settings that you need. - You can create the response file by using either of the following methods: - Modify one of the sample response files that is provided with the installation. - Run Oracle Universal Installer at a command prompt using record mode.

+"Preparing a Response File" on page B-3 explains how to customize or create the response file.

+2. Run Oracle Universal Installer from a command prompt, specifying the response file, using either silent or noninteractive mode.